Branchial cleft cyst Cleft sinus

 Antibiotics will be given if the cyst or sinuses are infected.

-Surgery is generally needed to remove a branchial cyst to prevent complications such as infections.
+Surgery is generally needed to remove a branchial cyst in order to prevent complications such as infections.
 If there is an infection when the cyst is found, surgery will likely be done after the infection has been treated with antibiotics.
 If there have been several infections before the cyst is found, it may be harder to remove.

 Surgery is usually successful, with good results.